valkey-io/iovalkey/README.md

 When all events in the current loop have been processed, the pipeline is executed and thus all commands are sent to the server at the same time.

-While waiting for pipeline response from Redis, Node will still be able to process requests.
+While waiting for pipeline response from Valkey, Node will still be able to process requests.
 All commands issued by request handler will be enqueued in a new automatically created pipeline.
 This pipeline will not be sent to the server yet.

 As soon as a previous automatic pipeline has received all responses from the server, the new pipeline is immediately sent without waiting for the events loop iteration to finish.